-- Thanks to the work of MAPS over the past 30 years, MDMA-assisted therapy for the treatment of PTSD is poised to be the first legally accessible Schedule I psychedelic therapy.
-It is estimated this could happen as early as 2023.
+- Thanks to the work of MAPS over the past 35 years, MDMA-assisted therapy for the treatment of PTSD is poised to be the first legally accessible Schedule I psychedelic-assisted therapy.
+It is estimated this could happen as early as late 2024.

 What is PTSD?

-Although most people who experience traumatic events may have temporary difficulty in adjusting and coping, PTSD symptoms often last for months or years and interfere with day-to-day functioning.
+Although most people who experience traumatic events may temporarily struggle to adjust and cope, PTSD symptoms often last for months or years and interfere with day-to-day functioning.

-PTSD symptoms are generally grouped into four types: intrusive memories, avoidance, negative changes in thinking and mood, and changes in physical and emotional reaction .
+PTSD symptoms are generally grouped into four types: intrusive memories, avoidance, negative changes in thinking and mood, and changes in physical and emotional reactions .

 Symptoms in these four groups include recurrent, unwanted distressing memories of the traumatic event, avoiding thinking or talking about the traumatic event, negative thoughts about yourself or the world and being easily startled or frightened, respectively.

-The global prevalence of anxiety disorders varies from 2.5 to 7 per cent by country, making it one of the most prevalent mental health disorders .
+The global prevalence of anxiety disorders varies from 2.5 to 7% by country, making it one of the most prevalent mental health disorders .